 I like pork.
 Lots of pork.
 There are times when a steak or chicken leg just won’t do it and a hunk of pork is needed.
 I was really excited when my cousin invited me to join them for Sunday lunch at a place that the name alone sounds like it would promise a lot of pork.
 And boy did it deliver.

 Being great cousins, when it comes to sharing it’s good to be nice and friendly.
-Instead of individual starters we decided to share three different Piggy bites to get us in the mood for the main event.
-Kicking off the Piggy bites, we started with the Pork Scratchings with home made Apple Sauce.
-In hind sight, I shouldn’t of ordered this with what I got for my main course but you can never have enough of the shards of piggy twigs dunked into sweet and tart apple sauce.
+Instead of individual starters, we decided to share three different Piggy bites to get us in the mood for the main event.
+Kicking off the Piggy bites, we started with the Pork Scratchings with homemade Apple Sauce.
+In hindsight, I shouldn’t have ordered this with what I got for my main course but you can never have enough of the shards of piggy twigs dunked into sweet and tart apple sauce.
 And no teeth were broken in the consumption, which can be a concern when playing scratching roulette.

 All washed down of course with an Apple and Mint Juice, so refreshing on a sunny porky day.

 Now on to the main event.
 Some people might be a bit freaked out that I ordered this dish.
 But if you can get over the squeamish factor you are in for a culinary treat.
 You see I went for the Bath Chaps, which is the lower half of the pig’s cheeks.
 Yes, it came with teeth.
 But hold on before you go running to the hills!
 This was one of the best-cooked pieces of pork I’ve ever had.
 Incredibly tender, flavoursome, yes with some rich fat beautiful pork.
 And we just take a moment to check out that crackling.
 The chef who prepared this is a GOD.
 Crisp without teeth shattering or stomach-turning gelatinous but PERFECT.